-Social media enables you to engage with your customers as never before.
-Hearing what they say about you can be an invaluable tool, but how can you make the most of customer feedback?
+Hearing what customers say about you on social media can be an invaluable tool, but how can you make the most of customer feedback?

 - Get blogging.
-Use a blog platform such as Wordpress to update clients and suppliers with the news from your business.
-You could also add a forum to your website to get customers sharing their experiences.
+Use a blog platform such as Wordpress to update clients and suppliers with news from your business.
 Comment on other people’s blogs or start a discussion thread in an online networking forum.

 - Encourage feedback.
 Encouraging and acting on feedback allows you to tailor your product or service to your customers’ needs.
-Use www.twtpoll.com to create a poll for your Twitter followers, or even ask your Facebook friends to become a ‘fan’ of your page and comment critically on your product.
+Use www.twtpoll.com to create a poll for your Twitter followers, or ask friends, followers and customers to offer feedback on your product or service.

 - Respond to the feedback.
 Note down feedback from all social media accounts.
 Log suggestions separately from complaints.
 Complaints are your priority, so set up a policy to deal with them swiftly and efficiently.
 Use suggestions to generate ideas to improve your product or service.